zarybnicky/dicewars-31/README.md

 This module also provides formulas for probability of conquering and holding an Area.

 The instance of ``Board`` passed to AI is a deepcopy, so the AI is free to mangle it in any way it deemed useful.

+## Dealing with misbehaving AIs

+* Slow AI -- AI taking longer than 1 sec to make a decision will be stopped in deciding and a ``EndTurnCommand`` will be sent instead.
+AIs are informed about their time consumption through ``previous_time_left``.
+* Stupid AI -- AI attempting to make an illegal move will be terminated, contuming the game.
+* Passive AI -- AI sending only ``EndTurnCommand`` will be quickly taken care of by other players.